 Science: Science stimulates and excites children’s curiosity about phenomena and events in the world around them.
 It links direct practical experience with ideas, and therefore engages children’s interest at many levels.
 Children are taught to discriminate, classify, recognise relationships and select information from a variety of sources.
 They develop skills in hypothesising, testing and evaluating ideas, and communicating using scientific language, drawings, charts and tables

 ITC: Computer literacy is an essential skill in the modern world.
 All children at Telfair International Primary School have the opportunity to work with computers and digital equipment from age of four to eleven.
 They are taught how to use ICT tools safely to find, explore, analyse and present information responsibly and creatively in order to advance their learning across the curriculum.

-We are introducing Robotics as part of our Curriculum in 2018.
+Robotics is part of our Curriculum since 2018.

 History and Geography: History fires children’s curiosity about the past.
 In studying history, children consider how the past influences the present, what past societies were like, and what beliefs and cultures influenced people’s actions.

 In Geography, children develop knowledge of places and environments throughout the world, an understanding of maps, and a range of investigative and problem-solving skills.
 The school aims to use the immediate local area, as well as Mauritius’ rich historical and geographical resources, to extend children’s knowledge and experience.